facebookarchive/flux/examples/README.md

 So far we've only dealt with synchronous actions, but what if we need to make an API call to access data from our server?
-This example will create a real server and demonstrate how to save that data into a Flux store.
+This example will create a real server and demonstrate how to access that data from a Flux store.

 ## [./flux-logging](./flux-logging) - Add logging to Flux apps